 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and overlaid with slates.
-There is a flat felt covered roof to the rear entrance projection.
-The main roof space is accessed via a series of ceiling hatches.
-Inspection of the roof space was limited due to the presence of insulation material laid between joists.
-The kitchen ceiling hatch was inaccessible at the time of inspection.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate. uPVC and cast iron rainwater goods.
+The roof is timber framed, pitched and tiled with lightweight fibre tiles.
+There are a mixture of stone and tiled ridges.
+The mono slated section of the rear outshoot over the utility area is of traditional slates.
+There are metal valley gutters at the roof intersections.
+Access to the central roof void was gained from a ceiling hatch within the hallway.
+The roof timbers have been overlaid with sarking and, where seen, there is an undertile felt membrane.
+Insulation has been laid between and over the ceiling joists.
+A ceiling hatch within the rear utility area provides a very restricted access to this area for a head and shoulders inspection only.
+Where seen, the roof timbers have been overlaid with sarking and an undertile/slate membrane.
+A third ceiling hatch within the hallway with metal pulldown ladder fitted provides access into the roof void over the lounge, bathroom and bedroom.
+This has been floored.
+The roof timbers have been overlaid with sarking timbers with an undertile felt membrane.
+Insulation has been laid between the ceiling joists.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Rendered solid stone construction.
-The rear entrance projection is of a timber clad, single skin construction.
+The main walls are constructed of solid stonework externally roughcast.
+The extensions appear to be a mixture of cavity brickwork and cavity blockwork externally roughcast.

-Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominantly of timber/double glazed/sash and case design.
-There is a Velux window to the bathroom.
-Timber/double glazed casement windows to the rear entrance projection.
-Fascia boards and soffit boards are of timber design.
+There are timber panelled entrance doors.
+There are aluminium double glazed patio doors.
+The windows are timber casements incorporating sealed double glazed units.

 External decorations Visually inspected.
-Fair.
+Painted external joinery and roughcast.